 Interesting: “Common forms of citation”!
 “Standard Jewish practice”!
 “Accepted practice”!
 “Common practice”!
 With such bold statements, we can surely expect to see copious actual documentation to prove that there was such a common, standard, accepted practice.
-But we don’t.
-We don’t because there was no such practice.
+But we do not.
+We do not because there was no such practice.

 What is the evidence offered by James White that there really was such a “common” practice “at the time of the writing of the New Testament”?
 Actually, all he does is claim that

 We have at least two instances recorded for us by the apostles where a conflated citation of two different Old Testament prophets is placed under the name of the more important or major of the two prophets.